 I then applied my facial mask.
-My favorite DIY masks are the DIY Ayurvedic Turmeric Facial Mask, rhassoul clay and raw honey, or the DIY Gentle Exfoliating Mask with lemon, sugar, and raw honey.
+My favorite DIY masks are turmeric amd raw honey, rhassoul clay and raw honey, or the DIY Gentle Exfoliating Mask with lemon, sugar, and raw honey.
 Any good natural mask will do.
 I allowed the mask to absorb impurities and refresh the skin for about 10-15 minutes.
 I like to rotate my DIY masks every once and a while.

 After rinsing I finished with my jojoba oil blend as a moisturizer and I’ve never felt better.
 (You may want to read this article for oil options for acne prone skin.)
 One extra bonus that I really enjoyed was straining the herbs that I steamed my skin with to use as my hair rinse after cleansing my hair and before using my conditioner.
 It was like a two in one treatment that I have a feeling may become a wonderful habit.

 How do you do your at home facials?